 - Bleeding – Uncontrollable bleeding following extractions or trauma.

-The first thing you should always do if you have an emergency is to call the practice number (603)287-1300.
+The first thing you should always do if you have a Richmond, BC emergency is to call the practice number (603)287-1300.
 During working hours, our receptionist will assess the urgency of your problem, and find you an appropriate appointment.
 When the practice is closed, you may leave a message on our answering machine & we will call you back as soon as possible.
 You also have the option to go to the emergency room to be assessed if your particular emergency is not within business hours.